Paddles at the ready! One of the world’s largest flawless diamonds is about to hit the auction block.

 Sotheby’s said the demand for “highly-important” diamonds was evident in other lots.
 The second-highest price of the day was $3.3 million for a 22.30 carat diamond ring.

-"A classic emerald cut like this one allows for a wide expanse of pure material to be viewed without the distraction of a more complex facet arrangement," Schuler said before the sale.
+“A classic emerald cut like this one allows for a wide expanse of pure material to be viewed without the distraction of a more complex facet arrangement,” Schuler says.
+“It’s almost like looking at the glimmer of a reflecting pool.”

 “It’s almost like looking at the glimmer of a reflecting pool.”